clearlinux/dockerfiles/FaaS/OpenFaaS/template/go-clearlinux/README.md

     `echo "openblas" >> go-openfaas/bundles.txt`
     `echo "wget" >> go-openfaas/bundles.txt`

+2. Deploy function

-2.  `faas-cli up -f go-openfaas.yml`
+`faas-cli up -f go-openfaas.yml`

     Then you can invoke your go function by OpenFaas UI or faas-cli.